jonsteingrimsson/CAIT/README.md

 # CAIT
 Code for Covariate Adjusted Interaction Trees

-The file CodeUsedMainSimulations.R implments the simulations presented in the manuscript

 **`Main.R`**

 Implements the simulations presented in the manuscript using the following functions.